Borax: Toxicity

+The lethal dose is not necessarily the same for humans; human studies in three borate exposure-rich comparison groups (U.S. Borax mine and production facility workers, Chinese boron workers, Turkish residents living near boron rich regions) produced no indicators of developmental toxicity in blood and semen tests.
+The highest estimated exposure was 5 mg B/kg/day, likely due to eating in contaminated workplaces, more than 100 times the average daily exposure.

+Borax is absorbed poorly through intact skin, although fatalities have been recorded in persistent treatment of rashes and open wounds with boric acid-containing ointments and bath solutions.
+Borax is readily absorbed orally, well above 90%, and mostly excreted through the urine.
+Fatal cases attributed to ingestion include small children mistakenly drinking pesticides or suicide attempts with large volumes of crystals.
+No genotoxicity or carcinogenicity has been recorded in studies.

 Borax has been in use as an insecticide in the United States with various restrictions since 1946.
 All restrictions were removed in February 1986 due to the low toxicity of borax, as reported in two EPA documents relating to boric acid and borax.

 Although it cited inconclusive data, a re-evaluation in 2006 by the EPA still found that "There were no signs of toxicity observed during the study and no evidence of cytotoxicity to the target organ."
-In the reevaluation, a study of toxicity due to overexposure was checked and the findings were that "The residential handler inhalation risks due to boric acid and its sodium salts as active ingredients are not a risk concern and do not exceed the level of concern..." but that there could be some risk of irritation to children inhaling it if used as a powder for cleaning rugs.
+In the reevaluation, a study of toxicity due to overexposure was checked and the findings were that "The residential handler inhalation risks due to boric acid and its sodium salts as active ingredients are not a risk concern and do not exceed the level of concern", but that there could be some risk of irritation to children inhaling it if used as a powder for cleaning rugs.

-Borax has no known hazard issues.

 Overexposure to borax dust can cause respiratory irritation, while no skin irritation is known to exist due to external borax exposure.
 Ingestion may cause gastrointestinal distress including nausea, persistent vomiting, abdominal pain, and diarrhea.
 Effects on the vascular system and human brain include headaches and lethargy but are less frequent.
 In severe cases, a "beefy" red rash affecting the palms, soles, buttocks and scrotum has occurred.